ACEP ID:

 9. Are there frequency limitations per year of using the ACP codes?

-No, there are no limits on the number of times ACP can be used for a given beneficiary in a given period of time.
-CMS put out an FAQ and state in their FAQ 2 that:
+No, there are no limits on the number of times ACP can be used for a given beneficiary in a given period of time; however, CMS states in their MLN

 10. Which payers accept these codes?